Perfecting the Art of Smoked Fish Expert Recipes for Anglers

 Asian-Inspired Smoked Fish with Ginger and Soy

-See also Triple Treat Fish Tacos Simple, Spicy, and Savory Recipes for Anglers
+See also Gluten-Free Fish Recipes Flavorful & Healthy Choices for Anglers

 For a fragrant and flavorful smoked fish dish, try an Asian-inspired recipe featuring ginger, soy sauce, and garlic.
 After brining your chosen fish fillets, marinate them in a mixture of soy sauce, grated ginger, minced garlic, and a touch of brown sugar.
 Hot smoke the fish at 225°F (107°C) for 1.5-2 hours, or until the internal temperature reaches 145°F (63°C).